 Who decides how much I contribute?

 - The States will set the contribution rate.
-The outline proposal is that you should start paying 1% of your earnings in 2020, increasing to 6.5% in 2030.
-It's proposed that your employer should start paying 1% in 2020, increasing to 3.5% in 2030.
+The outline proposal is that you should start paying 1% of your earnings in the first year, increasing to 6.5% in over a period of seven years.
+It's proposed that your employer should start paying 1%, increasing to 3.5%.

 How much of this is a done deal?

 - The States have approved the introduction of a Secondary Pensions Scheme in principle.
-However, detailed proposals have yet to be developed and taken back to the States by September 2018.
+However, detailed proposals have yet to be developed and taken back to the States by Quarter 1 2019.
 Part of those detailed proposals will involve a pension provider, selected through a competitive tender exercise.
 The proposals that return to the States for approval may in part depend on the arrangements that Social Security can negotiate with the chosen pension provider.

 Updated: June 2017